A city street filled with lots of traffic next to tall buildings.

 Your mileage

 How much you plan to drive is the next factor that requires attention.
-Similarly to other car finance agreements, such as Personal Contract Purchase (PCP), Hire Purchase (HP) or lease, car subscriptions have limits on mileage too.
+Similarly to other car finance agreements, such as Personal Contract Purchase (PCP), Hire Purchase (HP) or lease, car subscriptions have mileage limits too.

 Most subscription providers offer up to 1,000 miles a month as part of your monthly package.
 But this could vary on the provider, car and type of vehicle (internal combustion vs electric vehicles).